syncfusion-content/wpf-docs/wpf/Add-Syncfusion-Controls.md

 ## Through Drag and Drop

-The following steps help you add the required Essential WPF Control using Drag and Drop, for example: DockingManager.
+The following steps helps to add the required Essential WPF Control using Drag and Drop, for example: DockingManager.

  1.Create a WPF project in Visual Studio

- 2.Find DockingManager control by writing the name of the DockingManager in the search box.
+ 2.Find DockingManager control by typing the name of the DockingManager in the search box.

 ![](ThroughDragndDrop_images/ThroughDragndDrop_img1.jpeg)